IgniteUI/igniteui-docfx/en/components/drop_down.md

 </div>

 #### Drop Down as menu
 You can configure the drop-down to behave as a menu.
 To do this, set the [ISelectionEventArgs]({environment:angularApiUrl}/interfaces/iselectioneventargs.html) interface [cancel]({environment:angularApiUrl}/interfaces/iselectioneventargs.html#cancel) member to *true* in the [onSelection]({environment:angularApiUrl}/classes/igxdropdowncomponent.html#onselection) event handler.
-Thus, the selected item is not preserved on menu opening and selection is invalidated.
-Still, you can get the clicked item through the [newSelection]({environment:angularApiUrl}/interfaces/iselectioneventargs.html#newselection) member value.
+In this way, the selected item is not preserved when opening the menu and previous selections get invalidated.
+Still, you can get the clicked item through the [newSelection]({environment:angularApiUrl}/interfaces/iselectioneventargs.html#newselection) member value in the event.

 ```html
 <!-- dropdown.component.html -->